 What would happen, if one day you woke up and time no longer existed?, I’m not talking about stopping time or what we may think is the definition of time.
 I mean no time, no flow from past to present to future, no entropy, just now.
 No clocks or calendars, no hours, minutes, seconds, days, years, millennia, aeons just … now.

 In this little thought experiment, let’s assume that time has existed up until you woke up and then ceased to exist anywhere in the universe.
-Now, everything in your life, all your memories of your past and what is to come in your future, all the events anywhere, from the big bang to the to the decay of the last atom in the universe, is here, now, with no sequential progression from one point to another or flow of time, like a kind of random access universe, compared to one on video tape.
+Now, everything in your life, all your memories of your past and what is to come in your future, all the events anywhere, from the big bang to the to the decay of the last atom in the universe, is here, now, with no sequential progression from one point to another or flow of time, like a kind of random access universe, compared to one on videotape.

-This is not the same as theory of presentism, where only the present is real and both the past and the future are unreal, it has more in common with Eternalism where the past, present and future all exist in thier own right but there is no method of progression other than that of the observer selecting what to view but even that idea breaks down without time.
+This is not the same as theory of presentism, where only the present is real and both the past and the future are unreal, it has more in common with Eternalism where the past, present and future all exist in their own right but there is no method of progression other than that of the observer selecting what to view but even that idea breaks down without time.

 The lack of time is such an alien concept because our lives, in fact, everything in the universe since the big bang has been in a continuous state of change from one point to another, a process of cause and effect defined by the laws of physics in an unbroken line that will continue until all the energy in the universe is at the same level and all actively stops and effectively time stops.